• Marine insurance

 • Fire risks.

-• Theft with coercion and violence.
+• Theft by force or violence.

 • Loading and unloading risks.